We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 Venturi power showers do not heat the water.
 They are clever because they can deliver a high flow shower using low pressure hot water stored in a standard hot water cylinder.

-It's very hard to find published flow rate figures for venturi power showers, mainly because their flow rates depend on so many variables.
+It’s very hard to find published flow rate figures for venturi power showers, mainly because their flow rates depend on so many variables.
 Hot water may need to be stored at 65°C and mains cold pressure must be adequate (but not excessive); then it seems that flow rates will vary from 10 litres per minute to maybe 20 litres per minute, depending on the installation.
-A major factor will be the flow rates of hot water from the storage cylinder.
-Low resistance check valves should be used (swing check valves) and larger pipes with fewer tight bends.
-Then, the higher the cold tank (which feeds the hot water cylinder) is above the shower head, the better.

 Packaged pumped power showers